IbrahimElshafey/LocalResumableFunction/_Documents/UI.md

 	* Method Groups view
 	* Resumable Functions
 * In Method Groups add link for pushed call for each group
-* Review Log for WaitProcessor
+* Tables problem on small screens